larryknaebelobsidian/kingdom/Proposition 70. The apostles, after Christ’s ascension, did not preach, either to Jews or Gentiles, that the Kingdom was established..md

 tags:
   - toc
 ---
+# Proposition 70.
+The apostles, after Christ’s ascension, did not preach, either to Jews or Gentiles, that the Kingdom was established.

 >They could not consistently preach that it was established, because
 >1.
 (1) the covenant forbids it, the express terms of it not being verified;
 >2.
 (2) the rejection of the kingdom by the Jews and its consequent postponement during “the times of the Gentiles,” forbids it;